caseycs/mysql-grep/README.md

     --replace=coolstuff
 ```

-According to columns collation search maybe case-insensetive, BUT replace is every time case-sensetime.
+According to columns collation search maybe case-insensetive (so you will find `CoolStuff` and `COOLSTUFF` as well), BUT replace is every time case-sensetive.